Odonata fast facts

 When adults die the colours fade very quickly, and in many species the powdery blue colouration easily rubs off.
 This type of colouration is called pruinescence.

-The dragonfly on the left was photographed in Japan.
+The dragonfly above was photographed in Japan.
 There is is known as aka tombow - red dragonfly, I do not know its scientific name.

 Before mating the male must transfer sperm from the genital opening on segment 9 to the reproductive organs on segments and 3.
 Then on finding a female he grabs her by the neck with his claspers.
 She curves her body around until the tip of her abdomen touches his reproductive organs in segment 2 and 3 to collect the sperm.
 This is known as the copulation wheel.
 After mating the pair may fly in tandem with the male leading.

 Females mate with more than one male and store the sperm from the matings, although she tends to use the sperm from the last mating.